Remote File Browser Extension

 - Clears file watchers to prevent memory leaks

-- Shows count of deleted files when complete
+- Shows status bar message with count of deleted files

 After Cleanup